jzhoulon/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 **Compute function**

 Basically, compute functions are able to retrieve their input tensors and provide output tensors.
 In the C++ API, the `tensorflow::OpKernelContext::input` and `setoutput` family of functions provide this functionality.
 The equivalent C calls will be `TF_GetInput` and `TF_SetOutput` family of functions.
 These C functions operate on `TF_Tensor`.
-Besides, the Kernel C API provides `TF_GetStream()` for retrieving a computation stream, which allows kernels submitted to the hardware.
+Besides, the kernel C API provides `TF_GetStream()` for retrieving a computation stream, which allows kernels submitted to the hardware.

-In the C++ API, OpKernelContext provides a set of functions to retrieve input tensors, shapes, stream as well as allocate output tensors or forward input to output tensor.
+In the C++ API, `OpKernelContext` provides a set of functions to retrieve input tensors, shapes, stream as well as allocate output tensors or forward input to output tensor.
 A simple Conv2D compute function with C++ API can be like:
 ```c++
 void Compute(OpKernelContext* context) override {
    const Tensor& input = context->input(0);